joe307bad/act/docs/Roadmap.md

 #### Leaderboard

 - [ ] **[MOBILE]** - List of user sorted by most points to least points
-  - This will probably invole `useCollection('checkin_achievements')` because that will give us the updated data to recalculate the leaderboard points
+  - This will probably involve `useCollection('checkin_achievements')` because that will give us the updated data to recalculate the leaderboard points
   - We also want to add `totalPoints` to the `checkins` unit.
 Any time a checkin is updated/inserted, this property is calculcated
 - [ ] **[MOBILE]** - Ability to select user and see their checkins